Fort Lauderdale shooting suspect charged with murder

-Santiago's rambling walk-in interview at the Anchorage office was concerning enough for authorities to take away his gun and order a mental health evaluation.
-But it wasn't enough to get him mentally adjudicated, which would have prohibited Santiago from owning a gun.
+The Army veteran's rambling walk-in interview at the Anchorage office was concerning enough for authorities to take away his gun and order a mental health evaluation.
+But it wasn't enough to get him mentally adjudicated, which would have prohibited Santiago from owning a firearm.

+Santiago got the gun back a month later when he retrieved the pistol from police headquarters, and it was that weapon, law enforcement sources told CNN, that he used to kill five people and wound six others at the Fort Lauderdale-Hollywood International Airport on Friday.

+A criminal complaint filed by federal prosecutors said Santiago confessed to planning the assault.

 "As far as I know, this is not somebody that would have been prohibited based on the information that (authorities in Alaska) have.
-I think that law enforcement acted within the laws that they have," said US attorney Karen Loeffler.
+I think that law enforcement acted within the laws that they have," said US attorney Karen Loeffler, referring to Santiago having a firearm.

-Santiago got the gun back a month later when he retrieved the pistol from police headquarters, and it was that weapon, law enforcement sources told CNN, that he used to shoot 11 people Friday at the airport in Fort Lauderdale, Florida.

 Santiago also had some legal trouble and was due in court again in March.
 But he hadn't been convicted of a serious crime.